hyperspy/hyperspy/doc/user_guide/eds.rst

     Zr_Lb3
     background_order_6

-The background fitting can be improved with :py:meth:`~.models.edsmodel.EDSModel.fit_background` by enabling only energy ranges containing no X-ray lines.
-Once fitted, the background is fixed:
+The background fitting can be performed with :py:meth:`~.models.edsmodel.EDSModel.fit_background` by enabling only energy ranges containing no X-ray lines.
+Once fitted, the background is automatically
+fixed:

 .. code-block:: python

     >>> m.fit_background()

-The width and the energies are fixed, while the heights of the sub-X-ray lines are linked to the main X-ray lines (alpha lines).
-The model can now be
-fitted:
+The model components can now be fitted using:

 .. code-block:: python